Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is also sunset.

 Configure Wowza Streaming Engine

-Follow the configuration instructions in How to set up live streaming using an RTMP-based encoder to create a live application.
+Follow the configuration instructions in Set up live streaming using an RTMP-based encoder in Wowza Streaming Engine to create a live application.
 The GoCoder configuration steps in this article are based on a Wowza Streaming Engine application named live.

-If you plan to use adaptive-bitrate streaming, you must also configure Wowza Transcoder.
+If you plan to perform adaptive bitrate streaming, you must also configure Transcoder.
 Transcoder will decode the incoming single-bitrate live stream from the GoCoder app and re-encode it to multiple bitrates with properly aligned keyframes.
-For more information, see How to set up and run Wowza Transcoder for live streaming.
+For more information, see Set up and run Transcoder in Wowza Streaming Engine.